ant-komarov/planetarium-service/README.md

 # Features

-* Authentication and authorisation functionality for User, using JWT
+* Authentication and authorisation functionality for User using JWT
 * For admin: managing Show themes, Astronomy shows, Planetarium domes, Show sessions, creating Reservations with tickets
 * For user: listing Show themes, Astronomy shows, Planetarium domes, Show sessions, creating Reservations with tickets
 * Filtering Show sessions by astronomy show id and by date